MalevichAI/malevich/docs/Apps/Building.rst

 .. note::

-    An argument of type :code:`DF` can also accept an asset (a :code:`OBJ` object), which will be converted into a dataframe with a single column named :code:`path` containing file paths from the asset.
-The relevant schema is known as :code:`obj`, which indicates the expected conversion.
+    An argument of type :class:`DF <malevich.square.df.DF>` can also accept an asset (a :class:`OBJ <malevich.square.df.OBJ>` object), which will be converted into a dataframe with a single column named :attr:`path <malevich.square.df.OBJ.path>` containing file paths from the asset.
+The relevant schema is known as :class:`obj <malevich.square.df.obj>`, which indicates the expected conversion.

 App Configuration
 -----------------

-Applications may accept user-defined configurations when running a flow by including an argument explicitly annotated with `Context <../API/square/utils.html#malevich.square.utils.Context>`_.
-This configuration resides within the context's `app_cfg <../API/square/utils.html#malevich.square.utils.Context.app_cfg>`_ attribute.
+Applications may accept user-defined configurations when running a flow by including an argument explicitly annotated with :class:`Context <malevich.square.utils.Context>`.
+This configuration resides within the context's :attr:`app_cfg` attribute.

 Example: